-Miscellaneous overhead, driving to or from an incident, have the option to check-in with the resources should only be used when two or more IMTs are assigned within the same local dispatch area, or in the event of a close proximity boundary incident in the adjacent dispatch area.
+Typically, Lend/Lease should not exceed 48-72 hours (validated each day by Operations).
+Lend/Lease of resources should only be used when two or more IMTs are assigned within the same local dispatch area, or in the event of a close proximity boundary incident in the adjacent dispatch area.
 In this case, it is critical for good communication to occur between the two affected dispatch centers and GBCC.